joubertredrat/redrat.com.br/content/contents.md

 ### Posts

-All my post and articles are available in English and Brazilian portuguese in [Medium](https://medium.com/@joubertredrat), but I have plans to do new articles at dev.to platform.
+All my post and articles are available in English and Brazilian Portuguese in [Medium](https://medium.com/@joubertredrat), but I have plans to do new articles at [dev.to](https://dev.to/joubertredrat) platform.

 ### Talks